khaledh/bitflow/15_calling_kernel_functions.md

   1d:   c3                      ret
 ```

 The call generated at line 16 is now using an absolute address (opcode `FF`).
 The address was stored in the `eax` register at line 6, which shows it's zero because the `kput_str` symbol hasn't been resolved by the linker yet.
-Let's do a full build and inspect the `kernel.img` output to see if it worked.
+Let's do a full build and inspect the `kernel.bin` output to see if it worked.

 ```
 $ make
 ...
-$ ndisasm -u -o 0x7e00 -s 0x8200 kernel.img
+$ ndisasm -u -o 0x7e00 -s 0x8200 kernel.bin
 [snip]
 00008200  55                push ebp
 00008201  89E5              mov ebp,esp